 Many national fellowships and scholarships are open to candidates in all fields, including science, mathematics, and engineering.
-Please search the other scholarship pages on this site, as well as the world wide web and the Office of Fellowships library resources located in Dwight Hall for additional suitable awards.
+Please search the other scholarship pages on this site, as well as the world wide web for additional suitable awards.

 Goldwater Scholarship is an award for sophomore or junior students majoring in mathematics, engineering, or the natural sciences, who are preparing for graduate work and a career in their field, for a $7,500 scholarship renewable for senior year.
 Applicants must be U.S. citizens or permanent residents and in the top quarter of their class.
 MHC may nominate 4 students.
 MHC NOMINATION IS REQUIRED.
 MHC Deadline: Fall.

 Lindbergh Grants Program was founded to further Charles and Anne Morrow Lindbergh's shared vision of a balance between technological advancement and environmental preservation.
 Each year grants of up to $10,580 (a symbolic amount representing the cost of the "Spirit of St. Louis") are given for projects in the following categories: agriculture; aviation/aerospace; conservation of natural resources; education (including humanities/education, the arts and intercultural communication); exploration; health; and waste minimization and management.
 Deadline: Spring.